Chapter 2. Social Cognition

 Figure 2.16 Facial Expression and Mood.
 The position of our mouth muscles can influence our mood states and our social judgments (Strack, Martin, & Stepper, 1988).

 We have seen many ways in which our current mood can help to shape our social cognition.
 There are many possible mechanisms that can help to explain this influence, but one concept seems particularly relevant here.
-The describes a tendency to rely on automatically occurring affective responses to stimuli to guide our judgments of them.
+The affect heuristic describes a tendency to rely on automatically occurring affective responses to stimuli to guide our judgments of them.
 For example, we judge a particular product to be the best option because we experience a very favorable affective response to its packaging, or we choose to hire a new staff member because we like her or him better than the other candidates.
 Empirically, the affect heuristic has been shown to influence a wide range of social judgments and behaviors (Kahneman, 2011; Slovic, Finucane, Peters, & MacGregor, 2002).
 Kahneman (2003) has gone so far as to say that “The idea of an affect heuristic…is probably the most important development in the study of…heuristics in the past few decades.
 There is compelling evidence for the proposition that every stimulus evokes an affective evaluation, which is not always conscious….”(p.
 710)

 Given the power of the affect heuristic to influence our judgments, it is useful to explore why it is so strong.
 As with other heuristics, Kahneman and Frederick (2002) proposed that the affect heuristic works by a process called attribute substitution, which happens without conscious awareness.
 According to this theory, when somebody makes a judgment about a target attribute that is very complex to calculate, for example, the overall suitability of a candidate for a job, that person tends to substitute these calculations for an easier heuristic attribute, for example, the likeability of a candidate.
 In effect, we deal with cognitively difficult social judgments by replacing them with easier ones, without being aware of this happening.
 To return to our choice of job applicant, rather than trying to reach a judgment based on the complex question of which candidate would be the best one to select, given their past experiences, future potential, the demands of the position, the organizational culture, and so on, we choose to base it on the much simpler question of which candidate do we like the most.
 In this way, people often do hire the candidates they like the best, and, not coincidentally, also those who tend to be more similar to themselves (Rivera, 2012).